October 26, 2024

 X’s ‘Black Insurrectionist’ Actually A White Man From Upstate New York, Report

-The Black Insurrectionist's real name is Jason Palmer, according to an Associated Press investigation.
+The Black Insurrectionist's i a white man whose real name is Jason Palmer, according to an Associated Press investigation.

-The “Black Insurrectionist” account has a profile picture of a Black army soldier and the tagline reads, “I FOLLOW BACK TRUE PATRIOTS.”
-Before the account was deleted last week, it had over 300,000 followers — built from making shocking and disparaging allegations towards Harris and Walz.
+The “Black Insurrectionist” account has a profile picture of a Black army soldier, and the tagline reads, “I FOLLOW BACK TRUE PATRIOTS.”
+Before the account was deleted last week, it had over 300,000 followers -— built from making shocking and disparaging allegations about Harris and Walz.
 Some accusations were even endorsed by Republican candidates Donald Trump and JD Vance.

-Just last month, the account posted a document claiming that Harris was given the questions ahead of her ABC-hosted debate against Donald Trump.
-The claims were condemned as false by ABC News employees, but Trump stated of the Black Insurrectionist, “I love the person,” AP reported.
+Just last month, the account posted a document claiming Harris was given the questions ahead of her ABC-hosted debate against Donald Trump.
+ABC News employees condemned the claims as false, but Trump stated of the Black Insurrectionist, “I love the person,” AP reported.

 The Associated Press used public records to identify the owner of the “Black Insurrectionist” X account as Jason G. Palmer, a white man from upstate New York.
 Interviews with people who know Palmer revealed a history of fraud accusations involving business partners, struggles with drug addiction, and nearly $7 million in unpaid taxes.
 According to Kathleen Albano, widow of one of Palmer’s former business partners, the 53-year-old man behind the account is “far from African American.”